 If athleisure and cocktail attire had a baby, it would be this dress.
 It’s part of Columbia’s PFG (Performance Fishing Gear) collection, but since I ordered it in black, it also functions as my go-to LBD.

 If I can only pack one dress on a trip, it’s going to be the one I can wear the most.
 For example, I spend most of my summer weekends outdoors in Bozeman, Montana.
-I pack this dress because I can seamlessly transition from fly fishing in the same river Brad Pitt waded in for a “A River Runs Through It” to people watching on the outdoor patio at The Lark, a trendy hotel where Pitt will probably stay if they ever make a sequel.
+I pack this dress because I can seamlessly transition from fly fishing in a river to people-watching on the outdoor patio at a trendy hotel.
 It’s the unicorn of dresses that can be worn on the tennis court and in the courtroom (hopefully for jury duty, not as a defendant).

 It's both flattering and flirty

-Overall, I’m really impressed with the fit, and I think that’s a huge factor in this dress being ranked No. 1 on Amazon’s list of bestselling outdoor recreation dresses.
+Overall, I’m really impressed with the fit, and I think that’s a huge factor for the almost 1,500 reviewers who gave it an overall 4.4-star rating.
 I’m pretty trim, but one reviewer who uses words like “lumpy and saggy” to describe her body writes that when she’s wearing this dress, she feels “stunning.”
 If that isn’t a ringing endorsement, then I don’t know what is.

 Finally, it keeps me cool